reef-technologies/handbook/README.md

 Create a new account on GitHub.
 The suggested username is the first letter of your first name and your full last name, and the suffix `-reef`, eg. `jkowalski-reef` or `asmith-reef`.

 2-step authorization should be enabled as well.
+If you don't enable it (or if you disable it - which is crazy, but technically possible), a periodic audit will catch you and you will make the auditor very sad.

 [GitHub's 2-step authorization setup](https://github.com/settings/two_factor_authentication/configure)